Strengthening resilience despite good financial year 2024

 Preliminary business figures

-Christian Harm, CFO of Kion Group AG, explains: "In order to maintain our scope for future-proof investments and strengthen our competitiveness and resilience, we need to optimize our cost base.
-This requires structural and sustainable measures."
+Christian Harm, CFO of Kion Group AG, explains: „In order to maintain our scope for future-proof investments and strengthen our competitiveness and resilience, we need to optimise our cost base.
+This requires structural and sustainable measures.“